hrittikhere/feedposter/README.md

     2. ACCESS_TOKEN
     3. CONSUMER_SECRET
     4. CONSUMER_KEY
-4. The workflow will be running every 6 hours
+4. The workflow will be running every 6 hours without any configuration